 With this handbook, we at LOGOSOL want to convey important advice on cutting tools, which you will not find anywhere else.
-Chain, guide bar and sprockets, i.e. the cutting tools of the chainsaw, have to work well togehter in order to get a good sawing result.
+Chains, guide bars and sprockets, i.e. the cutting tools of the chainsaw, have to work well togehter in order to get a good sawing result.